Mean Square Stability Analysis of Stochastic Continuous-time Linear Networked Systems: Mean Square Stability Analysis

 \section{Mean Square Stability Analysis}

-} We first extend the notion of mean square norm for discrete-time system from \cite{scl04} to continuous-time system. {The mean square norm will be used to analyze the mean square stability of system \eqref{eq_system_unc} i.e., the feedback interconnection $\mathcal{F}(\mathbb{G},\frac{d\Delta}{dt})$.
-However, the norm itself is defined for nominal system $\mathbb{G}$ with multiple inputs and outputs.}
+We first extend the notion of mean square norm for discrete-time system from \cite{scl04} to continuous-time system.
+The mean square norm will be used to analyze the mean square stability of system \eqref{eq_system_unc} i.e., the feedback interconnection $\mathcal{F}(\mathbb{G},\frac{d\Delta}{dt})$.
+However, the norm itself is defined for nominal system $\mathbb{G}$ with multiple inputs and outputs.

-\begin{definition} [Mean Square Norm] The mean square norm for nominal system, $\mathbb{G}$, is defined as follows,
+\begin{definition} [Mean Square Norm] The mean square norm for nominal system, $\mathbb{G}$, is defined as follows.

-{where the system, $G_{ij}$ denotes the transfer function of the nominal system corresponding to the input $j$ and output $i$ and $\parallel G_{ij} \parallel_2$ denotes the standard $\mathcal{H}_2$ norm.} \end{definition} { \begin{remark} In the definition of mean square norm given above, number of inputs and outputs to the nominal system depend on number of uncertainties in the input and output channels.
-For example, in Fig. 1, there are $d$ inputs, $q$ outputs respectively and hence, there are $d+q:=m$ feedback channels in the stochastic closed-loop system shown in Fig. \ref{fig_ip_op_unc2}b. \end{remark}} The stochastic interconnected system \eqref{eq_system_unc} can be written as system \eqref{stochastic_sys} for which, the mean square exponential stability given in Definition \ref{def_mse} applies.
-We make the following assumption on the feedback interconnected system \eqref{eq_system_unc}.
+where the system, $G_{ij}$ denotes the transfer function of the nominal system corresponding to the input $j$ and output $i$ and $\parallel G_{ij} \parallel_2$ denotes the standard $\mathcal{H}_2$ norm. \end{definition} \begin{remark} In the definition of mean square norm given above, number of inputs and outputs to the nominal system depend on number of uncertainties in the input and output channels.
+For example, in Fig. 1, there are $d$ inputs, $q$ outputs respectively and hence, there are $d+q:=m$ feedback channels in the stochastic closed-loop system shown in Fig. \ref{fig_ip_op_unc2}b. \end{remark} The stochastic interconnected system \eqref{eq_system_unc} can be written as system \eqref{stochastic_sys} for which, the mean square exponential stability given in Definition \ref{def_mse} applies.
+We make the following assumption on the feedback interconnected system \eqref{eq_system_unc}. \begin{assumption} \begin{enumerate} \item [(a)] The deterministic system \eqref{eq_plant_dynamics} denoted by $\mathbb{G}$ is internally stable, that is, $A$ is Hurwitz and moreover, $\mathbb{G}$ is considered to be stabilizable, detectable and strictly proper. \item[(b)] The initial state of the system $\mathbb{G}$, denoted by $x(0)$ has bounded variance and is independent from $\Delta_i(t)$ for each $i \in \{1,\dots,m\}$. \end{enumerate} \end{assumption} These assumptions are common in the control literature \cite{scl04, Dullerud_Paganini}.
+To investigate the stochastic stability of the feedback interconnection ${\cal F}(\mathbb{G},\frac{d\Delta}{dt})$, it is necessary condition, that the system $\mathbb{G}$ is internally stable.
+The assumption on stabilizability and detectability is required in the design of controller and for the computation of $\mathcal{H}_2$ norm \cite{Dullerud_Paganini}.
+The assumption on strictly proper nature of plant and controller is to avoid the product of two white noise processes (which is defined, but the resultant process might not be a white noise), when the loop is closed.
+Finally, the assumption on initial condition is to avoid the complexity of math due to correlations.